Assxios/Boot2root/writeup1.md

 Looks like they're not pcap files.

-After looking at their content, we realise that they're just regular text files with what appears to be C code, along with a number that I can only assume is the line number.
+After looking at their content, we realize that they're just regular text files with what appears to be C code, along with a number that I can only assume is the line number.
 For example:
 ```
 ➜  ft_fun cat 44QJL.pcap
         printf("Hahahaha Got you!!!\n"); // C code